|Nutrition Facts (per serving)|

 1/4 cup allulose syrup

 - For the sweetener, we went with allulose syrup because it freezes to a less rock-hard firmness than powdered keto sweeteners.
 Allulose syrup will make for the best possible frozen treat texture.
-It’s a newer to market sweetener sold in health food stores and online, so you may not yet be familiar with it unless you’ve already been making ketogenic sweets.
+It’s a newer sweetener sold in health food stores and online, so you may not be familiar with it unless you’ve already been making ketogenic sweets.
 If allulose syrup is unavailable, substitute 1/4 cup powdered erythritol or monk fruit.
 We don’t recommend substituting with stevia, as that would offset the final volume because such a smaller quantity would be used.